Children's Dental care

 If your child can chew gum responsibly, you can include some sugar-free gum in his lunch.
 Gum helps increase saliva flow, which helps keep your little one’s mouth clean and healthy.
 Make sure there aren’t any school policies against chewing gum first, though!

 Eating the right foods is just half the battle.
-Our pediatric dentist, Dr. Nanna, also advises keeping teeth clean by brushing twice daily and flossing once a day.
+Our Roswell Pediatric Dentist, Dr. Nanna, also advises keeping teeth clean by brushing twice daily and flossing once a day.
 Even the healthiest foods can get stuck between the teeth and wreak havoc on enamel.

 Does your child have a favorite lunchbox ingredient?
 We’d love to hear how you keep your child’s lunches healthy and enticing.